 - Response time from companies is slow.

-- Designed specifically for part-time or shift-work listings.
+- Designed specifically for part-time or temporary job listings.

 - Enables contractors to pick shifts tailored to their skills, experience and schedule.